To work with gRPC in Python, you need to install the following packages:

 pythonimport logging import os import time import threading import grpc import prc_pb2 import prc_pb2_grpc

-pythonprint("Getting certificate from same folder as the python code...") __location__ = os.path.realpath( os.path.join(os.getcwd(), os.path.dirname(__file__))) with open(os.path.join(__location__, 'prc_localhost.pem'), 'rb') as f: credentials = grpc.ssl_channel_credentials(f.read()) print("Connecting to https://localhost:5001...") with grpc.secure_channel("localhost:5001", credentials) as channel: stub = prc_pb2_grpc.ParametricRobotControlServiceStub(channel)
+grpc.Compression.Gzip instead of grpc._compression.Gzip.pythonprint("Getting certificate from same folder as the python code...") __location__ = os.path.realpath( os.path.join(os.getcwd(), os.path.dirname(__file__))) with open(os.path.join(__location__, 'PRCServerCertificate.pem'), 'rb') as f: credentials = grpc.ssl_channel_credentials(f.read()) options=[ ('grpc.max_send_message_length', -1), ('grpc.max_receive_message_length', -1), ] print("Connecting to https://127.0.0.1:5001...") with grpc.secure_channel("127.0.0.1:5001", credentials, options, grpc._compression.Gzip) as channel: stub = prc_pb2_grpc.ParametricRobotControlServiceStub(channel)

 Ping the PRC Server and choose a unique ID for your robot